-VMRF is the second largest of 79 active VA Foundations, with an annual budget of $25 million and a staff of approximately 250 employees.
-VMRF alone accounts for about 9% of the total research and education activities administered by all VA foundations nationwide.
-VMRF works closely with the VA San Diego Healthcare System (VASDHS); VMRF administered research is conducted at the VASDHS and benefits from thorough VA review and compliance processes.
+VMRF is the third largest of 83 active VA Foundations, with an annual budget of $20 million and a staff of approximately 170 employees.
+VMRF works closely with the VA San Diego Healthcare System (VASDHS) and the VA Southern Nevada Healthcare System (VASNHS); VMRF administered research is conducted at the VASDHS and VASNHS and benefits from thorough VA review and compliance processes.

 VMRF’s primary objective is to enhance care for veterans by: